-The limits of economic valuation of natural capital, ecosystem services and biodiversity are unquestionable due to different available methods and site-specific factors which have to be considered.
-But still, ecosystem services, natural capital and biodiversity represent significant economic values, which play an important role in the Alpine economy.
-At present, in some fields their values are already calculated.
-But unfortunately in many fields, their values are still under-estimated or mostly debated in political and economic decisions.
+The limits of economic valuation of natural capital, ecosystem services and biodiversity are unquestionably due to different available methods and the various site-specific factors that have to be considered.
+But still, ecosystem services, natural capital and biodiversity represent significant economic assets that play an important role in the Alpine economy.
+At present, in some fields their value has already been assessed.
+But unfortunately in many fields, their value is still under-estimated or mostly questioned in political and economic decisions.

 Many economic activities in the Alps depend directly on natural capital, ecosystem services or biodiversity or are supported by them.
-This is relevant in particular for mountain farming, mountain forestry, water management, tourism and recreation and urban development.
+This is relevant in particular for mountain farming, mountain forestry, water management, tourism and recreation, and urban development.

-The assessment and the valuation of natural capital and ecosystem services might become an important complementary instrument for decision making, in the future.
-However, most of the existing approaches are at the dawn and do not allow a benchmarking or really decision making support.
-Therefore, a further development of the valuation of natural capital and ecosystem services may, together with the assessing or monitoring of ecosystem services, better highlight the economic relevance of natural Alpine features and support Green Economy approaches.
+The assessment and the valuation of natural capital and ecosystem services might become an important complementary instrument for decision making in the future.
+However, most of the existing approaches are in their infancy and do not allow any benchmarking or provide any real support for decision-making.
+Therefore, a further development of the valuation of natural capital and ecosystem services may, together with the assessing and monitoring of ecosystem services, better highlight the economic relevance of natural Alpine features and support Green Economy approaches.

-It is important to incorporate their value into decision making to a larger extent through the internalisation of external costs and the application of better and long term payment for ecosystem services schemes and make thus environmental and Green Economy policies more successful.
-This is a major challenge and will require a clear comprehensive concept.
-Values of ecosystem services should be incorporated into decision making also in cases where monetary valuation is difficult or controversial.
+It is important to incorporate their value into decision-making to a larger extent through the internalisation of external costs and the application of better and long-term payment for ecosystem services (PES) schemes and thus make environmental and Green Economy policies more successful.
+This is a major challenge and will require a clear and comprehensive concept.
+Values of ecosystem services should be incorporated into decision-making also in cases where monetary valuation is difficult or controversial.
 This can be done in a qualitative manner.